 The archived official site of the Inquiry into BSE (Bovine Spongiform Encephalopathy) and vCJD (variant Creutzfeldt-Jakob Disease) in the United Kingdom is accessible here on the National Archives site.
 It includes the full report of the Inquiry (published October 2000), documentary evidence submitted and transcripts of oral hearings.

-The Codex Alimentarius Commission was established in 1963 under the joint auspices of the Food and Agriculture Organization of the UN and the World Health Organization to produce international food standards, guidelines and codes of practice.
+The Codex Alimentarius is a collection of international standards, guidelines and codes of practice relating to food, food production and food safety.
+It has been developed and maintained since 1963 by the Codex Alimentarius Commission, under the joint auspices of the Food and Agriculture Organization of the UN and the World Health Organization.
 All standards are listed, with the texts of most available for downloading.

 The Department for Environment, Food and Rural Affairs (Defra) is responsible for environmental protection, food production and standards, agriculture, fisheries and rural communities in England.
 This section of the GOV.UK web site provides information on Defra’s activities, policies, announcements, consultations, publications and statistics.